 Senior Vice President and General Auditor

 Timothy F. Kenny became Freddie Mac's senior vice president and general auditor in July 2008.
-He reports directly to the audit committee of Freddie Mac's board of directors and administratively to CEO Don Layton.
+He reports directly to the audit committee of Freddie Mac's board of directors and administratively to CEO Donald Layton.

-From 2001 to 2007, Kenny was a managing director with BearingPoint (formerly KPMG Consulting) where he directed a large team of financial professionals on a variety of financial risk management consulting projects with private sector mortgage bankers, Ginnie Mae, the Federal Housing Administration, the Treasury Department and other federal credit agencies.
+From 2001 to 2007, Kenny was a managing director with BearingPoint (formerly KPMG Consulting), where he directed a large team of financial professionals on a variety of financial risk management projects with private sector mortgage bankers, Ginnie Mae, the Federal Housing Administration, the Treasury Department, and other federal credit agencies.
 He joined KPMG, the predecessor organization to KPMG Consulting, in 1986, was promoted to a KPMG audit partner in 1997, and served in that position until the separation of KPMG Consulting from KPMG in 2001.

 Kenny holds a B.S. in accounting from the University of Utah.
-He completed the Leadership and Strategic Impact program offered by Freddie Mac, in conjunction with Dartmouth's Tuck School of Business, in June 2011.
+He completed the Leadership and Strategic Impact program offered by Freddie Mac, in conjunction with Darthmouth's Tuck School of Business, in June 2011.

 Kenny is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.
 He holds a Certification in Risk Management Assurance from the Institute of Internal Auditors and is a Chartered Global Management Accountant.

 Kenny currently serves on the Board of Directors, Northern Virginia Family Service, and The University of Utah School of Accounting Advisory Board.
-From 2004 to 2008, he was a member of the board of directors of Farmer Mac, a government-sponsored enterprise that established a secondary market for agricultural loans, serving on its audit and corporate governance committees.
+From 2004 to 2008, he was a member of the board of directors of Farmer Mac, a government-sponsored enterprise that has established a secondary market for agricultural loans, serving on its audit and corporate governance committees.
 He also served on the Board of Directors of the Mortgage Bankers Association of Metropolitan Washington.

 Freddie Mac was established by Congress in 1970 to provide liquidity, stability and affordability to the nation’s residential mortgage markets.
 Freddie Mac supports communities across the nation by providing mortgage capital to lenders.
 Today Freddie Mac is making home possible for one in four home borrowers and is one of the largest sources of financing for multifamily housing.
 For more information please visit www.FreddieMac.com and Twitter @FreddieMac.